This spot has been added by

 2 spots added - 53 photos shared

 Located in Fakarava Atoll, a UNESCO Biosphere Reserve, the Tumakohua Pass is famous for its “wall of sharks.”
-The endless supply of food here attracts sharks and brings scuba divers from all over the world.
-For snorkelers, it is also a beautiful site to discover, both in the pass (which can be explored in drift snorkeling) and on the reef flat (which can be snorkeled freely from the island shore).
-In the area, you will discover coral reefs inhabited by Maori wrasse, blacktip reef sharks, and a myriad of colorful fish.
+The endless supply of food here attracts sharks and brings scuba divers from all over the world to see them.
+For snorkelers, it is also a beautiful site to discover, both in the pass which can be explored by drift snorkeling and on the reef flat which can be snorkeled freely from the island shore.
+In the area, you will discover coral reefs inhabited by Napoleon wrasse, several species of sharks, and a myriad of colorful fish.